-- Don't need to worry about the $25,000 minimum account balance for day trading stocks.
+- No need to worry about the $25,000 minimum account balance for day trading stocks.

 If you are new to day trading, then training is important.
-You want to be trained by people who produce successful traders and are not just making money off of training fees.
+You want to learn from people who produce successful traders.

-The following are some of the more negative aspects of working for a firm, compared to trading on your own.
+There are downsides to working for a firm, compared with trading on your own:

 - Many firms have moved online because it is cheaper than having a brick-and-mortar business.
-This, unfortunately, means you are no longer surrounded by other successful traders when you start out.
-Chat rooms and Skype are useful tools, but not as effective as having other successful traders there, in person, to answer your questions.
+This means you might not be sitting physically among experienced traders when you start out.
+Chat rooms and Skype are useful tools, but might not be as effective as having other in-person traders to answer your questions.

-- With more firms online and fewer physical trading floors, competition for seats on a physical trading floor is high.
+- With more firms online, competition for seats on a physical trading floor is high.

-- Retail technology has improved to a point where the technological advantage of proprietary trading firms is diminished.
-Retail traders have access to trading platforms and internet speeds that rival most proprietary technology.
+- Retail technology has diminished the advantage of proprietary trading firms once had.
+Retail traders now have access to trading platforms and internet speeds that rival most proprietary resources.

-- While the commissions charged by a prop firm may still be lower, active retail day traders may be able to negotiate better commission rates with their broker (better than the quoted commission rate).
+- While the commissions charged by a prop firm may still be lower, active retail day traders may be able to negotiate better commission rates with their broker.

-- A day trading firm has to make money.
-Fees charged by some firms include a seat rental fee, software access fees, and/or marked-up commissions.
-A percentage of the profits may also be taken, as discussed shortly.
+- Costs charged to traders by some firms include seat rental fees, software access fees, and/or marked-up commissions.
+A percentage of the profits may also be taken.

 If you are an experienced trader, then training isn't as important.
 Instead, focus on finding the most competitive structure possible so more of your profits stay in your pocket.

-If you are considering quitting your current job to day trade for yourself or for a firm, understand that it may take several months or more to start generating an income, and the income may not be as much as expected because of trading hard.
-Income will fluctuate are there no guarantees of success.
+If you are considering quitting your current job to day trade, understand that it may take several months or more to start generating an income.
+That income can fluctuate with no guarantees of success.

 Typical Proprietary Firm Structure

-- The firm takes a cut of your profits, anywhere from 50 percent to 20 percent, leaving you with 50 percent to 80 percent of your profits.
+- The firm takes a cut of your profits, anywhere from 20% to 50%.
 The trader puts up little or no capital, although paying for training may be required.
 Firms may also require a deposit to offset any losses a trader incurs.
-Adequate trading capital is provided by the firm (based on experience and skill).
+Adequate trading capital is provided by the firm based on experience and skill.
 With this model, trader profits are the main source of income for the firm.
-Commissions are typically low (firm makes little or nothing off commissions), allowing traders to make more, and thus the firm makes more.
+Commissions are typically low, as the firm makes little or nothing off commissions, allowing traders to generate more income.
 The firm may also charge a seat rental or software fee.
-This model is popular in Canada and in other parts of the world.
+This model is popular in Canada and other parts of the world.

-- The firm takes little or none of your profits, paying you 90 percent to 100 percent of your gains.
-Firms leverage your capital, meaning you need to have some of your own capital to get started...typically several thousand dollars or more.
-You get more capital than you would trading on your own, but for this, the firm is going to make money off of training fees, higher commissions, seat fees, and software fees.
-This model is prevalent in the US.
+- The firm takes little or none of your profits, paying 90% to 100% of your gains.
+Firms leverage your capital, meaning you typically need to have several thousand dollars or more to get started.
+You get more capital than you would by trading on your own, but the firm is going to make money off of training fees, higher commissions, seat fees, and software fees.
+This model is prevalent in the United States.

-A trader may also be offered a salary plus possible bonuses and then trained or hired as an employee.
+A trader may also be offered a salary plus possible bonuses, and then trained or hired as an employee.
 This is more common with financial and commodity companies that also have a trading floor.
-In this case, you are not being hired by a prop firm usually, rather you are being hired by a company to work on their trading floor (a division that trades company money).
-To land these types of jobs, a person typically needs to have a high level of education from prestigious schools or a successful trading track record.
+In this case, you are being hired by a company to work on their trading floor, a division that trades company money.
 Hours for this job are typically long, from eight to 12 hours per day.
-Comparatively, prop traders typically work less than eight hours, and traders at home may work/trade for less than three hours.
+Comparatively, prop traders typically work less than eight hours, and traders at home may work for less than three hours.